VaTTeRGeR/orts_game/README.md

 Maven automatically downloads dependencies after you import the project (~10MB)<br><br>
 #Execution
 -navigate to the "application" package<br>
--Run one instance MainHeadless<br>
+-Run one instance ServerApplication<br>
--Run one or more instances of DesktopLauncher
+-Run one or more instances of ClientApplication